-"ABVO residents are responsible for knowing the published literature (see journals below) for the seven years prior to the year of their examination, e.g. for the 2021 examination, material is taken from manuscripts with a publication date* 2015 to 2021."
+"ABVO residents are responsible for knowing the published literature (see journals below) for the seven years prior to the year of their examination, for the 2024 Certifying Examination, material is taken from manuscripts with a publication date from January 2017 through December 2023."

 "Publication date: is defined as the date at which a publication is assigned to a journal issue.
 For journals which provide both electronic and printed versions, publications will have two dates, the first date when it comes out as 'ePub ahead of print' (DOI), and the second date when it is assigned to a specific issue of the printed journal.